 Gross Annual Tuition Fees are due annually to maintain the Certificate of Registration.
-Fees are due each fiscal year of July 1 through June 30 - twelve (12) calendar months.
+Fees are due each fiscal year of July 1 through June 30 - twelve (12) calendar months..

-When Gross Annual Tuition Fees are not paid at least thirty (30) days prior to due date, a Delinquent Fee must be paid in addition to all other fees due.
+When Gross Annual Tuition Fees are not paid and/or GAT notarized GAT forms are not submitted at least thirty (30) days prior to due date, a Delinquent Fee must be paid in addition to all other fees due.